gpbl/SwiftChart/README.md

 git submodule add https://github.com/gpbl/SwiftChart.git
 ```

-From XCode, open your project and choose *Add Files to myProject...* from the *File* menu.
+From XCode, open then your project and choose *Add Files to ProjectName...* from the *File* menu.
 Select the *Chart* folder from the *SwiftChart* subfolder.

 ### To initialize a chart

 #### From the Interface Builder

 The chart can be initialized from the Interface Builder.
-Drag a normal View into a View Controller and assign to it the `Chart` Custom Class:
+Drag a normal View into a View Controller and assign to it the `Chart` Custom Class from the Identity Inspector:

 ![Example](https://cloud.githubusercontent.com/assets/120693/5063826/c01f26d2-6df6-11e4-8122-cb086709d96c.png)